 CK-2017357 demonstrated potentially clinically relevant pharmacodynamic effects in a Phase IIa Evidence of Effect clinical trial in ALS patients.
 In that trial, the single doses of CK-2017357 evaluated appeared generally well-tolerated.
 In addition, both patients and investigators perceived a dose-dependent positive change in the patients' overall status at 6 hours after dosing with CK-2017357, based on a Global Assessment in which the patient and the investigator each independently assessed the patient's status compared to prior to dosing.
-Furthermore, there was a clear relationship between improvements in Global Assessments and plasma concentrations of CK-2017357.
-Also at this 6-hour time point, there was a trend towards decreased muscle fatigability, as evidenced by data from a test of sub-maximal hand-grip endurance.
-Data from that clinical trial also demonstrated a statistically significant increase in the maximum volume of air patients could inhale and exhale (Maximum Voluntary Ventilation) at both 6 and 24 hours after 500 mg of CK-2017357, as well as small but statistically significant increases in maximum strength of certain muscle groups tested.
+Data from that clinical trial also demonstrated a statistically significant increase in the maximum volume of air patients could inhale and exhale (Maximum Voluntary Ventilation) at both 6 and 24 hours after 500 mg of CK-2017357, as well as small but statistically significant increases in maximum strength of certain muscle groups tested

-In December 2011, the company reported data from Part A of its ongoing Phase II clinical trial (CY 4024), in which 24 ALS patients who were not concurrently taking riluzole were randomized to one of four different treatment groups to receive daily oral doses of placebo or 125 mg, 250 mg, or 375 mg of CK-2017357, respectively, for two weeks.
+In December 2011, the company reported data from Part A of its ongoing Phase II clinical trial in which 24 ALS patients who were not concurrently taking riluzole were randomized to one of four different treatment groups to receive daily oral doses of placebo or 125 mg, 250 mg, or 375 mg of CK-2017357, respectively, for two weeks.
 CK-2017357 was well-tolerated by these patients at all dose levels studied.
 The incidence of dizziness, the most common adverse event, appeared dose-related but was mild in severity in all patients who completed study drug treatment.
 Most reports of dizziness began early after initiating treatment and resolved spontaneously within the first week of treatment in all but one patient who nevertheless completed the trial No serious adverse events were reported.
-The second cohort of this clinical trial, or Part B, is ongoing, and is intended to enroll approximately 24 ALS patients who are concurrently taking riluzole; otherwise, Part B is identical in design to Part A. An additional Phase II clinical trial (CY 4025) designed to evaluate the safety and tolerability of an ascending dose-titration regimen of CK-2017357 is also ongoing.
-Cytokinetics anticipates that results from each of these two clinical trials will be presented at the American Academy of Neurology 64th Annual Meeting in New Orleans, LA on April 25, 2012.
+The second cohort of this clinical trial, or Part B, enrolled ALS patients who were concurrently taking riluzole; otherwise, Part B was identical in design to Part A. Cytokinetics conducted an additional Phase II clinical trial designed to evaluate the safety and tolerability of an ascending dose-titration regimen of CK-2017357 administered twice daily.
+The company plans to present results from each of these two clinical trials at the American Academy of Neurology 64th Annual Meeting in New Orleans, LA on April 25, 2012.

-Cytokinetics has met with the U.S. Food and Drug Administration's Center for Drug Evaluation and Research's Division of Neurology Products and with the European Medicines Agency to discuss its progress in the development of CK-2017357 as a potential treatment for patients with ALS and the company's plans for its further development, including potential registration strategies.
+Cytokinetics has met with the U.S. Food and Drug Administration's Division of Neurology Products and with the European Medicines Agency to discuss its progress in the development of CK-2017357 as a potential treatment for patients with ALS and the company's plans for its further development, including potential registration strategies.
 Cytokinetics is assessing options that may enable the initiation of a registration program for CK-2017357.
-Cytokinetics anticipates having additional meetings with U.S. and European regulatory authorities during 2012 to discuss the development of CK-2017357 as a potential treatment for patients with ALS, including potential registration strategies.
+Cytokinetics anticipates having additional interactions with U.S. and European regulatory authorities during 2012 to discuss the development of CK-2017357 as a potential treatment for patients with ALS, including potential registration strategies.

 In July 2010, Cytokinetics was awarded a grant of approximately \$2.8 million from the National Institute of Neurological Disorders and Stroke to support research and development of CK-2017357 in myasthenia gravis.
 The grant was awarded under the American Recovery and Reinvestment Act of 2009.
 Cytokinetics continues to enroll and dose patients in a Phase IIa Evidence of Effect clinical trial of CK-2107357 in patients with generalized myasthenia gravis.
-Cytokinetics anticipates that data will be available from this trial in the first half of 2012.
+Cytokinetics anticipates that data will be available from this trial in 2012.